 While everyone in the western world has email, the same is not true of social media.
 But don't discount it just yet.

 In the fourth quarter of 2016, Facebook reported 1.86 billion monthly active users.
 Not a figure to be taken lightly.

 The growth of social media usage is phenomenal.

 Now make it even steeper.
 Steeper still.
 This is how fast social media usage is being adopted by our society.

-In my seminars, I liken social media to the chatter that used to take place on the street, in communities, on doorsteps, in the playground many years ago.
+In my workshops I compare social media to the chatter that used to take place on the street, in communities, on doorsteps, in the playground many years ago.
 You know, good old-fashioned in-person chit-chat, before smartphones and the internet.
 Remember that?